jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-01-mobula6-tinywhoop-full-review/index.md

 The camera is the RunCam Nano 3.
 It's a really good CMOS camera for its size and comes it at only 1.2g.
 You can adjust the camera angle via 2 screws on the sides of the canopy.
 And possible adjusting the foam padding placed under the camera to combat jello which it does, but not 100% successfully (as you can see in some of my outdoor sample footage).

-[TODO: camera close up and foam close up]

 The flight controller board is the **Crazybee F4FR Lite** in my case, where the FR part stands to tell it's the FrSky version with built in SPI based FrSky receiver.
 It can only handle 1S batteries so don't even think about 2S (although the motors wouldn't handle that either).

-The receiver is gonna get you about up to a couple hundred meters max [TODO: insert miles].
+The receiver is gonna get you about up to a couple of hundred meters max (100m = 109 yards).
 The ESCs are rated for 5A continuos current.
-The on-board VTX outputs only at 25mW and can be controlled via Smartaudio (through the OSD).
+The on-board VTX transmits signal at 25mW power and can be controlled via Smartaudio (through the OSD).

 The micro USB port is easily accessible and the whole board is mounted to the frame with rubber grommets to dampen vibrations.

 Overall, especially for being a fairly cheap product, the components are of good quality and the execution and build and very well done.
-Bonus points for twisting around sticking between the frame the power leads, instead of just leading them out straight from the battery pads.
+Bonus points for twisting around and sticking between the frame the power leads, instead of just leading them out straight from the battery pads.
 This helps reduce tugging tension on them, which is unlikely but might occur if your battery flies out of the mounting bay mid flight.

-[TODO: more pics above?]

 ### ⚙ <span id="setup" class="offset-top-nav">Setup</span>